Lucretius/vault_raft_snapshot_agent/README.md

 `approle` Specifies the approle name used to login.
 Defaults to "approle".

+`token_path` Specifies the path to a file containing a Vault token, if one exists (e.g. a Vault Agent might already be running along the Vault Server, and it writes a token to the Sink file path).
+If this is specified, approle authentication is skipped.
+This token must have a policy with at least the permissions described in the authentication section.

 ### Storage options

 Note that if you specify more than one storage option, *all* options will be written to.
 For example, specifying `local_storage` and `aws_storage` will write to both locations.